Topologically protected Bell-cat states in a simple spin model: Results

-Two primary factors influencing the quality of the final BC state are adiabaticity and the overlap between the initial coherent state and the eigenstates which will become the bound states.
-In Figure \ref{fig:fid} (a), the energy spectrum as a function of $v$ is shown, with the red and black curves representing the energies of the bound and bulk states, respectively.
-Adiabaticity can be maintained as long as the driving rate is considerably smaller than the minimum gap.
-While the gap does close between the two $E = 0$ eigenstates, they are even and odd superpositions of the two bound states, so they possess opposite parity.
-As the initial coherent state has even parity under the transformation $n \rightarrow -n$ and flipping of the CS, it has significant overlap with only the even superposition over the course of the dynamics.
 With adiabaticity satisfied, the fidelity of the final state is determined by the fidelity of the initial state.
-In the topologically trivial phase, the identical spins' component of the eventual bound states takes the form of Eq.\ \eqref{eq:EBS} with $n_b = 0$ and $\sigma = \sqrt{\frac{N}{4 \sqrt{1-\frac{w}{v}}}}$ (see Appendix A for calculation), so when $v \gg w$, the standard deviation is $\sigma \approx \sqrt{N/4}$ and they are approximately equal to the initial coherent state in Eq.\ \eqref{eq:coh}.
-Thus, the quality of the final BC state improves as the system is initialized deeper within the topologically trivial phase, which corresponds to larger initial values of $v$.
+In the topologically trivial phase, the identical spins' component of the eventual bound states takes the form of Eq.\ \eqref{eq:EBS} with $n_b = 0$ and $\sigma = \sqrt{\frac{N}{4 \sqrt{1-\frac{w}{v}}}}$ (see Appendix \ref{app:trivfluc} for calculation), so when $v \gg w$, the standard deviation is $\sigma \approx \sqrt{N/4}$ and they are approximately equal to the initial coherent state in Eq.\ \eqref{eq:coh}.
+Thus, the quality of the final BC state improves as the system is initialized deeper within the topologically trivial phase.
 This trend is illustrated in Figure \ref{fig:fid} (b), where the final fidelity is displayed to asymptotically approach unity as $v_0 \to \infty$.
+Numerical results of the finite size scaling of the initial fidelity can be found in Appendix \ref{app:FSS}.

+We now briefly discuss the effects of chiral symmetry breaking terms such as $v_z \hat{\sigma}_z$ and $2w_z \hat{\sigma}_z\hat{S}_z/N$, and estimate the allowable strengths of these perturbations for the BC state to remain generable.
+Both terms shift the energies of the even and odd parity superpositions of the bound states away from $E=0$, but in different ways.
+The first term breaks parity symmetry by destroying the invariance of the Hamiltonian under the combined transformation $\hat{\sigma}_z \to - \hat{\sigma}_z$ and $\hat{S}_z \to -\hat{S}_z$, leading to an energy splitting of $\pm E_{v_z} = \pm v_z$ to leading order for small $v_z$.
+The second term preserves parity symmetry, but the factor of $\hat{S}_z$ introduces a higher energy cost for eigenstates with components farther away from $n = 0$, i.e., BC states whose superposition has larger separation.
+This term increases the energies of both parity eigenstates by the same amount, and for small $w_z$ we estimate the shift to be $E_{w_z} = 2w_z n_b/N$, where $n_b = N\sqrt{1-(v/w)^2}/2$ is the mean-field magnitude of the bound state location calculated in the previous subsection.